chouseknecht/cluster-up-role/README.md

 To date this role has really only been tested on OSX using Docker for Mac.
 And it actually almost works on Travis, which is an Ubuntu platform.
 So with that in mind, if you're attempting to use it outside of OSX, you're very likely to discover a bug.
 If you do, please, open an issue or submit a PR, so that we can keep the role up to date.

-## Prerequisites

-You'll need to have the following installed:

-- Docker Engine or Docker for Mac
-- sudo access, for updating */etc/hosts*, and installing the `oc` binary to */usr/local/bin*.

-**NOTE**: If you're on a Linux platform, be sure to follow the [create a docker group](https://docs.docker.com/engine/installation/linux/centos/#/create-a-docker-group) instructions, so that you're able to run `docker` commands directly without using *sudo*.

 ### Hostname

 By default the hostname `local.opeshift` is added to your */etc/hosts* file, and associated with your current IP address.
 Use the *openshift_hostname* parameter, if you prefere a different name.